Goojoe/LTSC-ADD-Microsoft-Store/README.md

 ## About Republishing

-Copyright belongs to `Microsoft`, commercial use is prohibited.
+The version belongs to me, commercial use is prohibited

 Feel free to republish, but ⚠️ it is not allowed to require "replying," "logging in," "following official accounts," "purchasing with points," or any other form that does not allow direct downloading.